Regex.Replace Method (String, String, MatchEvaluator, RegexOptions)

 Return ValueType: System.String

 A new string that is identical to the input string, except that a replacement string takes the place of each matched string.
+If pattern is not matched in the current instance, the method returns the current instance unchanged.

 The method is useful for replacing a regular expression match in if any of the following conditions is true: